(Dis)Proving Spectre Security with Speculation-Passing Style: Evaluation

 \binsecrel{}~\cite{DBLP:conf/sp/DanielBR20} is a binary symbolic execution engine that can efficiently verify CT\@.
 As a symbolic execution engine, \binsecrel{} is a sound and bounded-complete methodology for finding CT violations and proving their absence (up to a given exploration depth).
 It builds on the \binsec{}~\cite{DBLP:conf/wcre/DavidBTMFPM16} toolkit, and extends \emph{Relation Symbolic Execution} (RelSE)~\cite{DBLP:conf/ppdp/FarinaCG19} to achieve efficient CT verification.
 Intuitively, RelSE performs symbolic execution on a product program; thus, we use \binsecrel{} to realize our second verification approach, as outlined in \cref{sec:application:assertion-safety}.

-To ensures that SPS-\binsec{} effectively lift a CT verification tool to SCT, we compare SPS-\binsec{} with \binsechaunted{}~\cite{DBLP:conf/ndss/DanielBR21}. \binsechaunted{} extends \binsecrel{} by lifting RelSE to the speculative domain (Haunted RelSE).
+To ensure that SPS-\binsec{} effectively lifts a CT verification tool to SCT, we compare SPS-\binsec{} with \binsechaunted{}~\cite{DBLP:conf/ndss/DanielBR21}. \binsechaunted{} extends \binsecrel{} by lifting RelSE to the speculative domain (Haunted RelSE).
 In a nutshell, Haunted RelSE performs aggressive pruning and sharing of symbolic execution paths to overcome the path explosion introduced by speculation.
 We compare SPS-\binsec{} with \binsechaunted{} to evaluate the effectiveness of our approach against a methodology tailored to SCT verification.

 \paragraph{Setup} We manually transform each variant of each evaluation case with the two transformations discussed in \cref{sec:application:assertion-safety}, i.e., SPS and assertion elimination.
 The transformed programs are in C (see \path{kocher.c} in the artifact) and compiled to x86 32-bit executable with the same set of compilation flags as in the Haunted RelSE evaluation, and we encode lists as arrays together with an index to the first element, and perform bounds checks on every list access.
 We use the official Docker distributions of \binsecrel{} and \binsechaunted{}, at versions \texttt{c417273} and \texttt{Running RelSE}, respectively, on an Intel Core i7-10710U with Ubuntu 20.04.
 We set the exploration depth and to be 200 for both SPS-\binsec{} and \binsechaunted{}, and the speculation window as 200 for the latter.